Blog - Commercial

 In 1968, Lord Samuel took over City Centre Properties with assets of £155 million in what was then Britain’s biggest ever property deal, establishing Land as the UK’s largest company.

-He is also known for coining the phrase, “Location, Location, Location”, and regarded location as the most critical factor impacting property values.
+He is also known for coining the phrase, “Location, Location, Location”, regarding location as the most critical factor impacting property values.
 (In 1983, City Centre Properties’ assets had risen to over £2 billion … so he must have been onto something.)

 Now, a property’s location may not be the only driver of value, but we know it’s important.
 Things like population growth, zoning, transport quality, services and population demographics are all significant factors.

 For example, migration to NSW and VIC (and consequently, Melbourne and Sydney) has been considerably higher than migration to any other part of Australia.
+In 2018, Sydney’s population grew by 2.05% to 5.48 million, while in Melbourne the population grew by 3.73% to 5.00 million.
 And that has significantly boosted all property values in the two largest Australian cities, relative to the rest of the nation.

 With increased activity in an area such as Liverpool, the direct impact on commercial property is an increased demand for traditional retail property and strata with small businesses attempting to capitalise on increased foot traffic.
-As an area develops further, services such as law firms and accountancy practices are increasingly demanded, thus supporting commercial office prices.
+And, as an area develops further, services such as law firms and accountancy practices are increasingly demanded, thus supporting an increase in commercial office prices.

 3) Property Factors

 At the individual property level, the most crucial factor in determining a property’s value is its specific attributes.
 Obviously, the age of the building, as well as its services (e.g. lifts, and lobby) and how it presents matter.
-But so do things like zoning and the types of buildings surrounding it (which tends to overlap with location).
+But zoning and neighbouring buildings (which tend to overlap with location) are also important.

-For instance, if a traditional retail property sits in an area dominated by apartments, and there is a shortage of restaurants to service the residents in the area, the value of the retail property could increase as restaurants compete to rent the space.
+For instance, if a traditional retail property sits in an area dominated by apartments, and there is a shortage of restaurants to service the residents in the area, the value of the retail property could increase as restaurants compete for the space.

 Another driver is development potential.
 As development potential increases with FSR (floor space ratio), valuation often follows suit.